Henry Jenner: Personal life

 Jenner married Katharine Lee Rawlings in 1877 (she was a novelist and author of non-fiction under the name Katharine Lee).
 A biography of Henry and Kitty, including much information about the context in which their work appeared, was published in 2004 by Derek R. Williams.

 After working at the British Museum for more than forty years, in 1909 Jenner and his wife Kitty retired to Hayle, his wife's home town, and in January 1912 he was elected as the Librarian of the Morrab Library, a post he held until 1927.
 He also served as President of both the Royal Cornwall Polytechnic Society and of the Royal Institution of Cornwall.

+In 1933 he was received into the Roman Catholic Church.

 He died on 8 May 1934 and is buried in St. Uny's Church, Lelant.
 Before he died, he said: "The whole object of my life has been to inculcate into Cornish people a sense of their Cornishness."